Handling Complex Brain Injury Claims in North Carolina

 The soft gray matter that comprises your brain controls every function in your body, making the BIANC statistics particularly alarming.
 In addition to TBI, damage to the brain cells can happen because of hypoxia or pressure.
 You can sustain a brain injury in a variety of ways, including:

-• Traumatic head injury results from a blow to the head or violent shaking and is often associated with auto accidents, motorcycle accidents, truck accidents, falls, sports injuries, workplace accidents and construction site injuries
+• Traumatic head injury results from a blow to the head or violent shaking and is often associated with auto accidents, motorcycle accidents, truck accidents, falls, sports injuries, workplace accidents, and construction site injuries

-• Cerebral hypoxia occurs when the brain is deprived of oxygen because of carbon monoxide poisoning, choking, drowning, drug overdose, birth injury, cardiac arrest or stroke
+• Cerebral hypoxia occurs when the brain is deprived of oxygen because of carbon monoxide poisoning, choking, drowning, drug overdose, birth injury, cardiac arrest, or stroke

-Head Injury Symptoms
+Common Head Injury Symptoms

 The symptoms of head injury depend on the location and severity of the damage to brain tissues.
 Although all head injuries are considered serious, medical therapy may help improve your symptoms of mild brain damage, such as: